AlexanderBrand94/Alexander-Brand/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Alexander Brand is a research and teaching assistant in the field of applied computer science at the University of Bamberg with a master's degree in sociology.
+His research focuses on applying computational methods for the studies of complex social systems, particularly social network analysis and agent-based modeling.
+He presented part of his research on modeling temporal and semantic networks at the European Conference of Social Networks and the Historical Network Research Conference.”